containerman17/evmbombard/README.md

 }
 ```

 4. Launch the validators on each machine.
-Please not in my example I use tag
+Please note in my example I use tag
    v0.7.2-fuji, please replace it
    [with the latest stable tag from dockerhub](https://hub.docker.com/r/avaplatform/subnet-evm/tags?name=v)

-Repalce REPLACE_THIS_WITH_YOUR_SUBNET_ID_FROM_STEP_1 with the subnet ID from
+Replace REPLACE_THIS_WITH_YOUR_SUBNET_ID_FROM_STEP_1 with the subnet ID from
 step 1.

-Please note that this setup exposes your validators port 9650 to the public
+Please note that this setup exposes your validator's port 9650 to the public
 internet, which should be fine for benchmarking, but don't do this in
 production.